 Before moving to France, I lived for years in Switzerland and worked in Geneva.
 Even once I did move to France, it was just over the border and I still go to Geneva regularly for work or to shop, so Switzerland is my second home.
 It also happens to be right in the center of Europe, which makes it so easy to branch out into the rest of the continent.
 It also serves as the second-largest EasyJet hub, so you can catch cheap flights almost anywhere in Europe.

 Turkey isn't technically part of Europe, at least the largest part of it is not.
 But it holds a special place in my heart.

 Each time I go, I feel a certain familiarity.
 Maybe it's the cadence of the language, which tugs at certain ancient strings, or the cooking, which I remember from childhood.
-Although I can't condone the direction the country is now taking, I still feel drawn to it and visit whenever I can.
+Although I can't condone the direction the country is now taking, I still feel drawn to it.

 I first visited Eastern Europe when it was part of the Soviet Bloc, when food was rationed and colors ranged from light grey to dark grey.
 Oh my, how things have changed!

 When I first visited Prague in the early 1980s, the food was so bad I suggested friends bring along tins of tuna when they visited.
 Along the coast of former Yugoslavia, people looked so glum that one day I packed up and returned to Italy early.